What is the role of an Executor?

-- Notify all of the relevant people such as insurance companies and banks of the deceased passing.
+- Notify all of the relevant people such as insurance companies and banks of the date of death.

 - Valuing the estate.

-- After a valuation has been done on the deceased estate the executor will have to deal with paying Inheritance Tax (if applicable).
+- After a valuation has been undertaken on the deceased’s estate, the executor will have to deal with paying Inheritance Tax (if applicable).

-- Keep an account for what has needed to be spent and how everything has been administered to show that the Executors have administered the estate properly.
+- Keep an account on what has needed to be spent and how everything has been administered to show that the Executors have administered the estate properly.

-The above roles are only a handful a of what the Executors have to, but it shows the level of responsibility the Executors have and that it is not often an easy and straightforward task.
+The above roles are only a handful of what Executors have to do, but it shows the level of responsibility Executors have and their role is not often an easy or straightforward task.